CTP Insurance Explained

 States also vary on the basis of other factors, including fault, liability, injury and compensation.

-In addition to CTP insurance, states also have different requirements for vehicle safety and identity checks which must be satisfied prior to registration.
+In addition, states also have different requirements for vehicle safety and identity checks which must be satisfied prior to registration.

-You should acquaint yourself on the rules and requirements for CTP insurance and registration based on the state in which you live.
+You should acquaint yourself on the rules and requirements for compulsory third party insurance and registration based on the state in which you live.

 Information on a state by state basis is available on this website.